hyaguchijsk/euslisp_tutorial/docs/basic_coding.md

 ;; (-1 0 1 2 3)
 ```

-`pop` takes the first element on the list destructively.
+`pop` takes out the first element of the list destructively.
 ```
 (pop *list*)
 ;; -1